Fortress of Tustan

-Tustan (Тустань) was a Medieval cliff-side fortress-city and customs site of the 9th—16th centuries, an Old Rus' cliff-side defensive complex.
+Tustan (Тустань) was a Medieval cliff-side fortress-city and customs site of the 9th–16th centuries, a Kievan Rus' cliff-side defensive complex.
 Its remains are located in the Ukrainian Carpathians (Eastern Beskids), in the Skole district of the Lviv Oblast, near the village of Urych, southwards from the town of Boryslav and to the southern-east from the village of Skhidnytsia.
 The unique monument of history, archeology, architecture, and nature is situated amidst the woods of Pidhorodtsi Forestry and is part of the Tustan Site Museum.

 Tustan was a defence and administrative center as well as a customs site on the important salt route leading from Drohobych through Transcarpathia to Western Europe.

 Geology and geomorphology

 The rock complex of Tustan is composed of eroded remnants of sub-vertically incident sandstone layers of the Yamna formation of the Palaeogene.
 They are characterised by the nearly vertical bedding of sedimentary strata with their exotic mattress-like and globe-shaped textures.
 The form and character of the rocks depend on weathering conditions and the lithologic composition of sandstone.
 During the Mesozoic and the Paleocene Epoch of the Cenozoic, during the time of the then-existing Tethys ocean, thick layers of silt accumulated here.
 About 25 million years ago, in the Paleocene Epoch of the Cenozoic, along with the formation of the Carpathian Mountains, sandstones were formed, some of which rose to the surface.
 In geology, they are known as Yamna sandstones; the name is derived from the former village of Yanma.
-The complex of Urych rocks is made of separate remnants: Kamin (Ukr. “rock”), Ostryi Kamin (Ukr. “jagged rock”), Mala Skelia (Ukr. “small cliff”), Zholob (Ukr. “ravine”).
+The complex of Urych rocks is made of separate remnants: Kamin (lit.
+'Rock'), Ostryi Kamin (lit.
+'Jagged Rock'), Mala Skelia (lit.
+'Small Cliff'), Zholob (lit.
+'Ravine').

 In some places, sandstones jut out as great monoliths, in other places, they are chaotically piled boulders.
 There are many cracks, recesses, and small caves, including man-made.

 Origin of the names

 The name “Tustan” has an Old Slavonic origin.
-It is a compound noun made of two parts: Tu + Stan.
-Such type of names is known in Sanscrit, Ancient Greek, and Celtic, and is typical to Slavic names known from the monuments of the 6th–7th centuries.
+It is a compound noun made of two parts: Tu and Stan.
+Such type of names is known in Sanskrit, Ancient Greek, and Celtic, and is typical to Slavic names known from the monuments of the 6th–7th centuries.
 For example, these are the names of Ants chieftains and Byzantine military leaders of Slavic origin: Dobrohost, Kalihost, Mezhmyr, Tatymyr, Khvalybud, etc.

-The ancient folk etymology, recorded by the Polish historian Stanisław Sarnicki in 1585, and the modern oral tradition interpret the name as “stand here”.
+The ancient folk etymology, recorded by the Polish historian Stanisław Sarnicki in 1585, and the modern oral tradition interpret the name as "stand here".